 Performing Arts students are dynamic, creative, outgoing and confident people.
 The Extended Certificate will prepare students for the modern demands of the acting industry, enabling them to be flexible and adaptive.
 Learning how to develop acting techniques and hone their performance skills.

-Minimum course requirements: 5 or more GCSEs Grades 9-4 including English or Maths, or 4 or more GCSEs Grades 9-4 including 5+ in English and Maths up of four k assessed
+Minimum course requirements: 5 or more GCSEs Grades 9-4 including English or Maths, or 4 or more GCSEs Grades 9-4 including 5+ in English and Maths

 More information: Mrs S Lake

 2 YEAR OVERVIEW